Sivli-Embir/meteor-semanticity/README.md

 ```
 ### Find and FindOne

-Semanticity implements `find()` and `findOne()` just like Meteor, in the core driver its the same funcitions.
+Semanticity implements `find()` and `findOne()` just like Meteor, in the core driver they are the same funcitions.
 One key difference is what is returned is a Semanticity Cursor.
-This cursor functions just like the Meteor Collection Cursor and has all the methods defind in the Meteor Doc.
+This cursor functions just like the Meteor Collection Cursor and has all the methods defined in the Meteor Docs.

 ### Publications